jetemi/Exam-prep/dbms II.md

 4.  **Stored Procedures and Validation Rules in Applications:**
     *   **Purpose:**  Stored procedures (precompiled SQL code stored in the database) and validation rules implemented in application code can enforce business logic and data validation at the application level.
-    *   **Integrity Role:**  They provide an additional layer of data integrity enforcement beyond database constraints, especially for complex validation logic or business rules that are specific to the application.

 5.  **Normalization:**
     *   **Purpose:**  Database design technique to organize data in tables to minimize data redundancy and improve data integrity.
-    *   **Integrity Role:** Normalization helps prevent update anomalies (insertion, deletion, modification anomalies) that can lead to data inconsistency.
-It ensures that each piece of data is stored only once, reducing the chances of inconsistencies.

 6.  **Data Validation and Cleansing:**
     *   **Purpose:**  Processes to check and correct data quality issues (inaccuracies, inconsistencies, missing values, duplicates).
-    *   **Integrity Role:** Regular data validation and cleansing helps to identify and fix data errors, improving data accuracy and reliability.

-**By implementing these mechanisms, database administrators and developers can effectively maintain data integrity, ensuring that the data stored in the database is accurate, consistent, and reliable for business operations and decision-making.**

 **5d.
 Distinguish between issues of privacy and security in a database.
 [4 Marks]**

-**Answer:**

 While privacy and security are related and often used together, they are distinct concepts in the context of databases: